BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

   ```

 Finally, you need to add links to CUDA and cuDNN libraries.
 You can persist those on the system
-by modifying /etc/environment, but since this is a local build, we recommend adding the following
+by modifying `/etc/environment`, but since this is a local build, we recommend adding the following
-lines to your ~/.bashrc file instead:
+lines to your `~/.bashrc` file instead:

   ```bash
   export LD_LIBRARY_PATH=/usr/local/cuda/lib64/:/usr/local/cudnn/lib64/:/opt/intel/compilers_and_libraries_2016.3.210/linux/compiler/lib/intel64_lin/:$LD_LIBRARY_PATH
   export LIBRARY\_PATH=/usr/local/cudnn/lib64/
   ```

-Now it is time to build – you can type “bash” in the current prompt to apply the aforementioned
+Now it is time to build – you can type `bash` in the current prompt to apply the aforementioned
 changes to .bashrc or open a new terminal or simply re-type the above export commands into the
 current terminal.

-Next, if you want to build in parallel, use the –j option as follows from MXNET_HOME:
+Next, if you want to build in parallel, use the `–j` option as follows from `MXNET_HOME`:

   ```bash
   make –j${nproc}